Coronavirus in Alabama (COVID-19)

 Table of Contents

-Safe Disinfection of Coronavirus
+Safe Disinfection of Coronavirus in Alabama

 The Coronavirus (COVID-19) pandemic has heightened the need for decontamination of interior surfaces as well as the safe disposal of infected materials.
 The elderly, our most vulnerable citizens, are currently the most impacted by the outbreak.
 Soon, medical facilities and staff could be under the strain of caring for an ailing population.